-Molecular entities that differ only in isotopic composition, such as CH_4 and CH_3D , are called isotopologues.
-Isotopologues are considered to have the same chemical characteristics.
-In nature, however, there exists a slight difference.
+Molecules that differ only in isotopic composition, such as CH_4 and CH_3D , are called isotopologues.
+Isotopologues are widely considered to have the same chemical characteristics.
+In fact, however, there is a slight difference.

 Assume that all of the substances shown in this Question are in a gas phase.